Fender Jaguar: Features

 The bridge on many versions of the Jaguar has become known for several design shortcomings and consequent problems.
 The "threaded" bridge saddles allow the strings to slip out of alignment if they are plucked or strummed hard, motivating some players to fit replacement saddles that have deeper slots or grooves to hold the strings, or to replace the bridge completely.
 The Fender Mustang style bridge is a popular choice of replacement.
 Another issue sometimes encountered is a tendency for the bridge's support posts to slip down into the holes that house them.
-Players have found various solutions to this issue, including wrapping tape around the bridge posts.
+Some people have use strategies inconsistent with the original intended physics to stop the bridge from rocking as it was designed to do, including wrapping tape around the bridge posts.

 Like the Jazzmaster and Bass VI, the Jaguar has an unusual floating vibrato mechanism that was a complete departure from the "synchronized vibrato" system found on the Stratocaster.
 Leo Fender believed that this new design was superior to previous designs since the bridge actually moved backwards and forwards along with the strings during vibrato use, thereby maintaining proper intonation even under duress, and preventing strings from binding.
 This floating bridge concept was also later used on the Fender Mustang.
 The floating vibrato mechanism also features a built-in lock, which helped the player preserve the guitar's tuning in the event of a string breakage and easing removal of the vibrato arm.